Storing Uploads With Netlify Large Media

 If you’re using Instant Previews with Netlify Large Media, you will need to skip the LFS file download when your preview runs.
 To do this, add an environment variable to your instant preview environment with the key of

 GIT_LFS_SKIP_SMUDGE and a value of

 Using Netlify’s Image Transformations

-Using Netlify Large Media, you can create image transformations by appending parameters to the image URL.
+Using Netlify Large Media, you can create image transformations for PNG, JPG and GIF files by appending parameters to the image URL.
 For documentation and examples, check out Netlify’s image transformation docs.